kikili07/2021studio5/_posts/2021-9-20-Second Case Study.md

-After approaching inital designs of the tiny houseAbout the exterior, interior and material, I also did many other cases studies.
+After approaching inital designs of the tiny house, I  did other cases studies to get more knowledge of the exterior, interior and material.

 the exterior, this architectural project “Pilotis in a Forest House” in Japan really interests me.